Heavy vehicle charges for 2026-27

 Heavy vehicle charges help fund the building and maintenance of Australia’s roads by recovering the cost of wear and tear from vehicles using them.

-Australia’s transport ministers agreed to progress a preferred increase of 6 per cent to heavy vehicle charges for 2026-27, and have asked the NTC to undertake public consultation on the proposed increase.
+In August 2025, Australia’s transport ministers had agreed to progress a preferred increase of 6 per cent to heavy vehicle charges for 2026-27, and have asked the NTC to undertake public consultation on the proposed increase.

 Off